How to prepare for a child welfare hearing - Gilson Gray

 Will I have to speak in Court?

 Sheriffs normally like to hear submissions from solicitors so they get a clear idea of what needs to be discussed and decided that day.
-Some do like to ask the parents questions directly and the best way to deal with any questions is to be candid and simply answer what’s being asked.
+Some do like to ask the parents questions directly and the best way to deal with any questions is to be frank and simply answer what’s being asked.

 What will be discussed in the Child Welfare Hearing?

-The answer to this question is very case specific.
+The answer to this question is very case-specific.
 However, you can generally expect that unless an agreement has been reached between you and the other party prior to the Hearing, the Pursuer’s solicitor will provide the Sheriff with a summary of the background of the case and thereafter set out their client’s argument with the defender’s solicitor then having an opportunity to respond.
 The Sheriff may then ask both of the solicitor’s questions and will then make a decision based on what he or she has heard.

 Will a final decision be made at that hearing?